-The same experiment was conducted using the original PD controller of InnoCube.
-The PD controller serves as the original InnoCube controller and was manually tuned in simulation, independently of the LeLaR AI agent training.
-It is worth noting that the original PD controller had not been optimized to the fullest extent and only served as a suitable controller for InnoCube's original requirements.
-Therefore, this analysis currently does not serve as a comparison of the maximal possible performance between a PD controller and the LeLaR controller since both controllers were designed using different optimization requirements.
-However, the original PD controller allows for a preliminary qualitative comparison between a classical controller and our AI-based controller in a similar execution environment.
-An analysis of the maximal performance of both controllers after specialization is subject to future work.
-Again, the same seven maneuvers were commanded as for the LeLaR flight-agent.
-Each time the initial attitude was set to (-0.5, -0.5, -0.5, -0.5) and the goal attitude to (1, 0, 0, 0).
-Given a goal steady-state requirement of 1~$^\circ$ for each axis, the goal steady-state was only attained during the maneuvers 3, 5, and 6.
-For the first maneuver, the initial attitude was (0.893, -0.0282, -0.0269, 0.448) and the initial satellite body rates were (-0.348, -0.244, 4.09)~$^\circ$/s.
-Figures~\ref{fig:attitude_euler_15.12.2025_21.50-22.05}--\ref{fig:body_rates_15.12.2025_21.50-22.05} visualize the PD maneuvers from the experiment conducted on December 15, 2025.
+The same experiment was conducted using the default PD controller of InnoCube.
+The PD controller serves as the original InnoCube controller and was manually tuned in simulation, prior to, and independently of, the LeLaR AI agent training (see Section~\ref{sec:innocube_pd}).
+The same set of seven maneuvers was commanded as those performed by the LeLaR flight-agent.
+Each time the initial attitude was set to $(-0.5, -0.5, -0.5, -0.5)$ and the goal attitude to $(1, 0, 0, 0)$.
+Given a goal steady-state requirement of $1^\circ$ for each axis, the goal steady-state was only attained during the PD maneuvers 3, 5, and 6.
+For the first maneuver, the initial attitude was $(0.893, -0.0282, -0.0269, 0.448)$ and the initial satellite body rates were $(-0.348, -0.244, 4.09)$~$^\circ$\text{/s}.
+Fig.~\ref{fig:pd_maneuver_15.12.2025_21.50-22.05} visualizes the PD maneuvers from the experiment conducted on December 15, 2025.
+Table~\ref{tab:pd_stats_15.12.2025_21.50-22.05} shows the steady-state statistics for the successful PD maneuvers 3, 5, and 6.